vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 ```
 The refreshed templates do not impact existing Kubernetes clusters in the
 environment.

+<a name="tkgm_templates"></a>
+## TKG Templates
+Starting CSE 3.1.1, CSE will allow providers to import standard VMware Tanzu
+Kubernetes Grid OVA into VCD via CSE server cli.
+Once these OVAs are imported
+into VCD, `vcd-cli with CSE plugin` and `Kubernetes Container Clusters UI plugin`
+can be used to deploy clusters from the TKG templates.
+CSE will publish and keep
+an updated list of VMware Tanzu Kubernetes Grid OVAs that have been tested and
+verified to work with CSE.

+<a name="import_tkgm_templates"></a>
+### Importing VMware Tanzu Kubernetes Grid OVAs into VCD
+Before users can deploy Kubernetes clusters with VMware Tanzu Kubernetes Grid
+runtime, providers are required to import the VMware Tanzu Kubernetes Grid OVA
+into VCD via CSE server cli.
+CSE 3.1.1 has added a new command to aid providers.
+The command is `cse template import`.
+Currently, the command can upload the OVA
+from only local disk.
+Learn more about the command by running `cse template import -h`.
+The imported TKG templates can be listed via `cse template list -d tkg`.

 <a name="restrict_templates"></a>
 ## Restricting Kubernetes Templates for Tenants